dkoslicki/CommonKmers/README.md

 ## How Do I Install CommonKmers? ##
 There are two versions available, one written in Python and one in Julia.
 The Julia version is nearly two orders of magnitude faster than the python version.

+Both versions require the Kmer counting tool Jellyfish to be installed.
+Please see [the Jellyfish installation page](http://www.genome.umd.edu/jellyfish.html) for installation directions.

 #### Python version ####
 ##### Running the Julia version #####
 To classify a sample using the Python version, use the command